Most Abundant, Resilient Winter Pests in Texas

 Bed bugs eat for about 5 to 10 minutes during the night, while the host sleeps, generally in the predawn hours.
 After feeding, they crawl to a safe place where they’ll stay for a few days while digesting their feast.

 Bed bugs are one of the trickiest pests to eradicate.
-A young bed bug can survive for months without eating while an adult can live over a year, allowing them to exist during the winter months.
+A young bed bug can survive for months without eating while an adult can live over a year, allowing these pests to exist during the winter months.
 They are immune to most pesticides and just discarding the infested furniture or mattresses will not solve the problem.
-Bed bug concerns during cold weather are not something to be neglected.
+Do not neglect your Bed bug concerns during cold weather.
 Call Beeline Pest Control services anytime there is an invasion present (210) 739-1320.